FrancoSpeziali/node-simple-backend-server/README.md

     This function call is listening for a path called `/save/user`

-If we put this information together, we build the URL `http://localhost:3000/save/user`
+If we put this information together, we build the URL `http://localhost:3001/save/user`

-## Assignment 3 - Preparing to write data
+## Assignment 3 - Writing data to a file

 For this assignment, we will be using the Node.js module, `fs`.
 Look over your notes regarding the Node.js file system.